Peter P. McElligott

-Life
+Early life and education

 McElligott was born on September 25, 1878 in the West Side of Manhattan, the son of Thomas and Ellen McElligott.

 After attending St. Michael's Parochial School, McElligott began working as a wagon boy for Stern Bros. at the age of 15.
 After working there for a year, he worked as a finisher's helper at J. B. & J. M. Cornell's iron works, where his father worked for over 20 years.
 After another year there, he began attending the Manual Labor School at Notre Dame University in Indiana.
 He worked at the college refectory while attending classes for the next five years.
 He spent another two years attending as a regular student, receiving a law degree from Notre Dame in 1902.
 After graduating, he returned to New York City, where he worked as a clerk in a law office and was admitted to the bar in 1904.

+Career

 In 1908, McElligott was elected to the New York State Assembly as a Democrat, representing the New York County 7th District.
 He served in the Assembly in 1909, 1910, 1911, 1912, 1913, 1914, 1915, 1916, 1917, 1918, and 1919.
 While in the Assembly, he was a close friend of Jimmy Walker, who was a member of the Assembly at the same time, and at one point they shared a suite at the Ten Eyck Hotel.

 In 1925, McElligott and an attorney named Flannigan bought the law practice of LeRoy M. Young.
 The firm was later sold to Assistant District Attorney Walter G. Schiel.
 He later moved to Brightwaters, Suffolk County.
 He served as a member of the Suffolk Democratic committee and the New York State Democratic Committee.

+Personal life

 McElligott was married to Rose M. Lynch.
 Their children were Joseph, Angela, Rose Mary, and Agnes.

+Death

 McElligott died at home on January 18, 1931.
 He was buried in Holy Cross Cemetery.